Transparency is a challenge for public charter schools

 Ultimately, it is the Legislature that is the final supervising and oversight authority for charter schools.
 It is the necessary link between schools and the public.
 It rests with the Legislature to ensure visibility for the charter movement and accountability to the public that funds charter schools.

-An editorial from the Adams ECM Publishers Editorial Board.
-The Forest Lake Times is an APG-ECM newspaper.
+– An editorial from the Adams ECM Publishers Editorial Board.
+Reactions welcome – send to editorial.board@ecm-inc.com.

 Post a comment as